hazelcast/hazelcast/docs/design/sql/04-parallel-execution.md

 First, the infrastructure must guarantee that operator execution is thread-safe.
 That is, the stateful operator should not be executed by multiple threads simultaneously.
 This simplifies operator implementations and makes them more performant.
-Hazelcast Jet follows this principle, as only one thread may execute a particular job.
+Hazelcast Jet follows this principle, as only one thread may execute a particular tasklet.
 However, Hazelcast Jet pool doesn't satisfy the load balancing requirement discussed below.

 Second, the execution environment must support load balancing.
 Query execution may take a long time to complete.
 If several query